LYNNWOOD, WA CAR & AUTO ACCIDENT INJURY LAWYER PAUL HANSON

 Get a very experienced car accident injury lawyer to help you.
 And get much better, quicker results.
 Call Lynnwood car accident injury lawyer Attorney Paul Hanson.
 Call 425-778-7339.

-Attorney Hanson has 37+ years experience helping drivers and passengers injured in car accidents not their fault.
+Lawyer Hanson has 39+ years experience helping drivers and passengers injured in car accidents not their fault.
 He is very effective in dealing and negotiating with auto insurance companies & their accident claims adjusters.
-Attorney Hanson and his very experienced paralegal team are able to get fair and prompt $ accident insurance claim settlements for injured clients.
-They will work hard to obtain a fair insurance claim settlement for you.
+Attorney Hanson and his very experienced paralegal team are able to get fair and prompt accident insurance claim settlements for injured clients.
+They will work hard to obtain a fair auto insurance claim settlement for you.
 They will help you even the odds with the insurance companies.

-Attorney Hanson has received the highest lawyer ratings from the national lawyer rating services.
+Lawyer Hanson has received the highest lawyer ratings from the national lawyer rating services.
 An "AV-Preeminent" rating from Martindale-Hubbell and a "10-Superb" rating from Avvo.com.
-He is a former Lynnwood City Prosecutor.
+He is a former Lynnwood, WA City Prosecutor.
 He is very experienced, aggressive, affordable & conveniently located.

 Contingency Attorney Fee only.
 If no insurance claim settlement obtained, then no attorney fee charged you (only case costs).
-Attorney fee charged ONLY if your auto insurance claim settles with the insurance company and you receive compensation $ money for your injuries.
+Attorney fee charged ONLY if your auto insurance claim settles with the auto liability insurance company and you receive compensation money for your injuries.

-Call Lynnwood Car Accident Injury Lawyer Attorney Paul Hanson for your free first consultation.
+Call Lynnwood, WA Car Accident Injury Lawyer Paul Hanson for your free first consultation.
 Call 425-778-7339.

 SPECIAL CAR ACCIDENT INFORMATION